 When designing your site, you can try to do it yourself or work with a professional design team for the build.
 What is the difference between the two, and what can you expect on your new website’s pricing?

-- Web-builders are affordable to use
+- Web builders are affordable to use

 - Drag-and-drop design

-- Custom domain not included
+- Custom domain is not always included

 - Limited customizations